-- If you volunteer to help local civic organizations, be sure that your participation does not interfere with your work or create a potential conflict of interest. - Soliciting or pressuring customers, third-party service providers, or other team members to support your favorite charities or causes is not allowed.
+- If you volunteer to help local civic organizations, be sure that your participation does not interfere with your work or create a potential conflict of interest. - Soliciting or pressuring customers, third-party service providers, or other team members to support your favorite charities or causes is not allowed. - Understand when your involvement with a nonprofit organization or political contribution may require preclearance through the Global Preclearance System.

-- Guidelines for corporate contributions to civic and charitable organizations are set locally and are coordinated by the community affairs managers for each market or region. - Community Support Programs website - Conflicts of Interest and Outside Activities Policy - Solicitation and Distribution Policy
+- Guidelines for corporate contributions to civic and charitable organizations are set locally and are coordinated by the community affairs managers for each market or region. - About Preclearance - Business and Personal Activities with Public Officials and Government Entities Policy - Community Support Programs website - Conflicts of Interest and Outside Activities Policy - Solicitation and Distribution Policy